prismmodelchecker/prism-api/README.md

 This repo contains example code for connecting to PRISM programmatically.
 You will need to separately download a copy of PRISM to connect to.
+Instructions are given below for building/running the code.
+Browse the example classes in the ``src`` directory to see the example code itself.

 ## Basic instructions